Trinity NDT WeldSolutions Private Limited

 Each trainee has to do the task on your own, check the results, and write a test report in a special way.
 Duration is informed by the examiner prior to practical examination.

-How many marks do I need to secure to pass in NDT certification exams?
+How many marks do I need to secure to pass in NDT examinations for Certification?

 Each trainee to award NDT Level I, II certification, at least the following percentage of marks to be to be secured to ‘pass’ in the method.
-Following is the criteria for passing as per SNT TC 1A 2020 of ASNT and TNE written practice.
+Following is the criteria for passing as per SNT TC 1A 2024 of ASNT and Trinity NDT’s written practice.

 Minimum marks to be secured